-We are also very grateful for the insights of those who participated in our workshop, 'Chokepoints and Vulnerabilities in Global Food Trade', held in London on 19 May 2015.
+We are also very grateful for the insights of those who participated in our workshop, 'Anticipating and Mitigating Major Disruptive Risks to Global Food Trade', held in London on 21 September 2015.

-Many members of the Chatham House Energy, Environment and Resources Department - both staff and interns - provided research and administrative support throughout the process: first and foremost, Rachel Shairp and Ruth Quinn; together with Jaakko Kooroshy, Gemma Green, Elena Bignami, Anna Bordon, Claire Duval, Emilie Hobbs, Liam O'Flaherty, Ying Qin, Giulia Nicolini, Naomi Smith and Gemma Wardle.
+Many members of the Chatham House Energy, Environment and Resources Department - both staff and interns - provided research and administrative support throughout the process: first and foremost, Rachel Shairp and Ruth Quinn; together with Jaakko Kooroshy, Gemma Green, Elena Bignami, Anna Bordon, Claire Duval, Emilie Hobbs, Giulia Nicolini, Liam O'Flaherty, Ying Qin, Naomi Smith and Gemma Wardle.